 Use high-resolution photos to avoid pixelated shots.
 (Our clever online editor will warn you if images are too low-res.)
 And remember not to use particularly dark photos, as they won’t print well.
 You can use your phone’s editing software or apps like VSCO to lighten them.
-Check out our Claire Menary for tips on taking/editing photos.
+Check out our interview with lifestyle photographer and blogger Claire Menary for tips on taking/editing photos.

 Think about your story

 Your book should feel like a journey, so consider the order of your photos and save your money shot till last.
 Chronological order will help your narrative, but you don’t have to stick to this – sometimes it’s more aesthetically pleasing to arrange photo in terms of style.
 And, luckily, it’s easy to drag and drop pages using our editor, so you can play about with page order until you’re 100% happy.

 Whether you’re creating books for your wedding party or a funny album for your friend’s 30th, don’t be shy to ask your nearest and dearest if they have any shots you can use.
 (You can even credit them in the captions.)
 The more photos you have to choose from, the better your book will be.
 Plus, it’s a nicer surprise for your lucky receiver when they spy shots they didn’t even know existed inside their book.